 Once malicious insiders decide to make a move, they’ll look to take stealthy actions on the system to exfiltrate data, open doors for easier access, or shut down or destroy systems altogether.
 They’ll often combine smaller actions to avoid detection.

-Here are just a few examples to watch out for with your insider threat management software:
+Here are just a few examples of potential insider threat indicators to watch out for with your threat management software:

 Escalating Privileges or Sharing Access